-3 Ways to Track Google AdWords Campaign Performance
+3 Ways You Can Track Google AdWords Campaign Performance

 The success or failure of your Google AdWords campaign depends on how well you analyze your statistics.
 AdWords strength is in the data it accumulates over time.
 As you increase your budget and run more aggressive approaches to your campaigns, you will gain more information about what works and what doesn’t.
 Export data from AdWords and organize key statistics into a spreadsheet.

 By tracking data over time, patterns will manifest of how to best allocate your funds to maximize clicks, minimize cost-per-click, increase conversions, and decrease cost-per-conversion.

 Customize the columns to include “Competitive Metrics,” such as Search Impression Share, Search Exact Match IS, Search Lost IS (Rank) and Search Lost IS (budget).

 These columns show percentages, which indicate how much of the total impression share your ads get.
 The higher the percentage is under the “Search Impression Share” and “Search Exact Match IS,” the better.
 This means your ads are getting viewed more often than not.
 A search impression share of 90% or above means your ads are showing most of the time and are being seen by people searching for your ad’s keywords.

 Also check “Search Lost IS (rank)” and “Search Lost IS (Budget).”
 If the percentages are low, then it’s a good sign.
 It means you are not missing out on people seeing your ads due to a low ad rank or low budget.
 If these two columns show high percentages, then you need to improve your ads for better quality, bid higher, and increase your daily budget.
 (See Figure 1)